-This past summer I had a discussion with some dear Christian friends, who I continue to respect, on whether Christians should be reading/watching the Harry Potter books/movies.
-I realized that I had never considered the issue of witchcraft in fantasy literature, even though it remains one of my favorite genres.
+I recently had a discussion with some Christian friends on whether Christians should be reading the Harry Potter books.
+Having just read them for the first time, I maintained that the Harry Potter series is harmless, but my friends strongly disagreed.
+In the end, we agreed to disagree, but I realized that I had never considered the issue of witchcraft in fantasy literature, even though it remains one of my favorite genres.
 Magic is present in almost every fantastical realm, whether in Narnia, Middle Earth, or Hogwarts.
-Since the Bible clearly condemns the practice of witchcraft, Christians should not lightly embrace the genre of fantasy literature without carefully considering the worldview which these books promote.
+Since the Bible clearly condemns the practice of witchcraft, Christians should not lightly embrace the fantasy genre without evaluating the worldview that these stories promote.
+For the most part, the Harry Potter controversy has come and gone, but the fantasy genre remains immensely popular and it’s something that needs a Christian perspective.
+And the Potter series is here to stay, so for those Christians who are meeting Harry Potter for the first time (I envy you!), I hope that that this post will be helpful.

 The Dangers of Fluff

-I was raised on classic literature: Louisa May Alcott, Charles Dickens, C.S.
-Lewis and the like, and it didn’t take long for me to become a voracious reader.
-Fad books were to be avoided because they usually were poorly written with shallow characters (“fluffy books” as my mom would say) and many of them contained subjects that weren’t good for a Christian to dwell on—like teen romance/infatuation, occult worldviews, etc. It was safer to just stick with the classics, so I did.
-Then I attended a Christian college and discovered those who remained mature, committed Christians and read fad books—even Harry Potter and Twilight!
+I grew up reading classic literature: Louisa May Alcott, Charles Dickens, C.S.
+Lewis, etc. My mom helped to cultivate my reading list and current popular books were usually avoided.
+These “fluffy” books, as my mom would call them, tended to be poorly written with shallow characters and many of them contained subjects that weren’t good for a Christian to dwell on—like teen romance/infatuation, occult worldviews, etc. Occasionally I would read a more modern book, but I tended to look down upon those that read popular books as spiritually and literately inferior.
+Then I attended a Christian college and discovered those who remained mature, committed Christians and read these popular books—even Harry Potter and Twilight!
 Not only that, they managed to find redemptive themes in them!
 Needless to say, I was intrigued and considered that there might be some needles in the haystack of popular books.
-After the urging of a friend whose literary taste I trusted, I read the Harry Potter series and watched the movies last summer.
+After the urging of a friend whose literary taste I trusted, I read the Harry Potter series and watched the movies for the first time.

 Oops.
 I quickly discovered the controversy that Harry Potter had stirred up among the conservative Christian community, one in which I find my home.
 For the Potter haters, the argument is a simple one: the Bible condemns witchcraft; the Harry Potter books contain/promote witchcraft; therefore it is sin to read the Harry Potter books.
-It seemed to me that they hadn’t done their research—either they hadn’t read the Potter books or hadn’t considered the witchcraft in Lewis/Tolkien.
+It seemed to me that they hadn’t done their research—either they hadn’t read the Potter books or hadn’t considered the witchcraft in Lewis or Tolkien.
 However, I also hadn’t done my research—I’d never considered the ban on witchcraft and its relation to fantasy literature.
 As a fan of the genre and of literature in general, I knew it was an issue I needed to examine.
 Now that my research is done, I thought that I would share what I learned.
-Also, the process of articulating my thoughts helps me to think, which is the main reason why I started this blog.

 For Conscience’ Sake